smaurice101/readthedocs/docs/source/tmlbuilds.rst

        alerts on this topc.
    * - rtmsfoldername
-     - This folder is where you store your log files to be analysed by RTMS.
+     - **This folder is where you store your log files to be analysed by RTMS.**

        The rtmsfoldername MUST be mapped to the /rawdata TSS container folder:
        This is specified when you start your TSS container.
 Refer to `TSS Docker Run <https://tml.readthedocs.io/en/latest/docker.html#tss-docker-run-command>`_

+       Also refer to `RTMS <https://tml.readthedocs.io/en/latest/rtms.html>`_ for further details.

 .. tip::
    You can use RegEX statements in the search terms.
 This allows you to do build powerful RegEx expressions to filter log files.